FlavScents AInsights Entry for Ethyl Furaneol (CAS: 27538-10-9)

 8. Practical Insights for Formulators

-Ethyl furaneol is prized for its ability to impart a rich, sweet character to both flavors and fragrances.
-It synergizes well with other sweet and fruity notes, enhancing the overall profile.
-Formulators should be cautious of its potency, as overuse can lead to an overpowering sweetness.
-It is often under-utilized in savory applications, where it can add complexity and depth.
+Ethyl furaneol is prized for its ability to enhance sweetness and add complexity to both flavors and fragrances.
+It synergizes well with other sweet and fruity notes, making it a versatile component in a variety of formulations.
+Formulators should be cautious of overuse, as its potent aroma can dominate a composition.
+It is often underutilized in savory applications, where it can add unexpected depth and richness.

 Citation hooks: FlavScents; industry practice